A Guide to the AWS Cloud Adoption Framework

 AWS CAF Overview

-AWS CAF's goal is to create an efficient and effective plan for successful cloud adoption.
+The CAF's goal is to create an efficient and effective plan for adopting cloud successfully.

 The framework provides guidance and offers best practices across an organization and its IT lifecycle.
 It attempts to do this as fast as possible while mitigating risk.